The Museum of HP Calculators

 Special LED clusters were developed by HP because existing LEDs consumed too much power and were too expensive.
 The LEDs were grouped into 5 decimal digits into a single 14 pin DIP with magnifying lenses over each digit.

-The classic series machines where built with two circuit cards supported by a plastic "backbone".
+The classic series machines were built with two circuit cards supported by a plastic "backbone".
 The larger card contained the key contacts and the LEDs and LED drivers and the smaller card contained the (A&R), (C&T) ROMs, and other components.

 HP took pride in using the latest industrial engineering research and their own ideas and studies.
 The spacing of the keys on the HP-35 was based on a simple test - they needed to work well with Dave Packard's large fingers.
 Dick Osgood also analyzed how people pressed calculator keys.
 Based on the way that most people poked at the keys he designed a hinged key and avoided the "oil can feel" of TI and other calculators.
 It took many design iterations to get the final design which used bent beryllium copper strips.
 The key bottoms were designed to be easy on the copper while still providing the right feel.

 The keys were made with a state-of-the-art double shot injection molding technique.
 This was very difficult but ensured that key legends would never wear off.
 Since the keypads were subject to very little wear, they were printed until the HP-65.
 On the HP-65, the top legends had a magnetic card sliding over them and the metal oxide was abrasive, so these were also molded using a secret process.
-A difference between the key molding and the keypad molding is that there could be no enclosed spaces in the letters, so the R in the roll down legend was not completely closed and other letters with closed spaces were avoided.
+A difference between the key molding and the keypad molding is that there could be no enclosed spaces in the letters, so the R in the R↓ legend was not completely closed and other letters with closed spaces were avoided.

 The original design for the HP-35 was a cigarette pack with a keyboard drawn on it.
 The final size requirement was that it fit Bill Hewlett's pocket (if only barely.)
 The requirement for the HP-65 was that it had to be the same size as the HP-35.
 The HP-65 required even more electronics, a motor, gears, a card reader channel, and a place for the card to label the keys.
 The team thought they were going to be fired because they just couldn't do it.
 They went to Bill Hewlett with their data - and their resumes updated - and asked Bill for an extra 1/8".
 To their surprise he just said "OK."